Contrapposto: Classical

 Prior to the introduction of contrapposto, the statues that dominated ancient Greece were the archaic kouros (male) and the kore (female).
 The first known statue to use contrapposto is Kritios Boy, c.
 480 BCE, so called because it was once attributed to the sculptor Kritios.
-It is possible, even likely, that earlier bronze statues had used the technique, but if they did, they have not survived and Kenneth Clark called the statue "the first beautiful nude in art".
+British art historian Kenneth Clark called the statue "the first beautiful nude in art".
 The statue is a Greek marble original and not a Roman copy.
+It is possible, even likely, that earlier bronze statues had used the technique, but if they did, they have not survived.

 According to the canon of the Classical Greek sculptor Polykleitos in the 4th century BCE, contrapposto is one of the most important characteristics of his figurative works and those of his successors, Lysippos, Skopas, etc. The Polykletian statues (Discophoros ("discus-bearer") and Doryphoros ("spear-bearer"), for example) are idealized athletic young men with the divine sense, and captured in contrapposto.
 In these works, the pelvis is no longer axial with the vertical kourous archaic style of earlier Greek sculpture before Kritios Boy.

 Contrapposto can be clearly seen in the Roman copies of the statues of Hermes and Heracles.
 A famous example is the marble statue of Hermes and the Infant Dionysus in Olympia by Praxiteles.
 It can also be seen in the Roman copies of Polyclitus's Amazon.

 Greek art emphasized humanism along with the human mind and the human body's beauty.
 Greek youths trained and competed in athletic contests in the nude.
 A great contribution to the contrapposto pose was the concept of a canon of proportions, in which mathematical properties are used to create proportions.